foundation-model-stack/fms-acceleration/scripts/benchmarks/README.md

   - It has memory logging probes at different stages of the Trainer - `init`, `train`, `evaluate`, `predict`

 ##### NOTE:
-When in distributed mode, the Trainer will only log the rank 0 memory.
+- When in distributed mode, the Trainer will only log the rank 0 memory.
+- For stability purposes, it only tracks the outer level of train, evaluate and predict methods. i.e. if eval is called during train, there won't be a nested invocation of the memory probe.
+- Any GPU memory incurred outside of the supported Trainer stages won't be tracked.

 #### Deciphering the Memory Metrics
 When the memory metrics are logged, additional metrics are included in the output of `Trainer.train / Trainer.evaluate / Trainer.predict`.